 Guam has amazing med-surg nurses, and I am so proud to be one of them!
 I love coming to work because I do not know what to expect.
 I love not knowing who your clients will be or what diagnosis you will be dealing with next.
 It's always a surprise, and that is something I look forward to every day.

 I love being a nurse because I can relate to my patient's at their level and their age group.
 I always love connecting with my patient's as my own families, friends, and love ones.
 Recently, I have an elderly patient she have a CVA that impaired her speech, which cause her to mumble her words.
 She told me, that she love me and I am very good to her.
 That's just broke my heart and I told her that I am always good to all my patients.
 Then she said, "No you are good nurse and you are good to me."

-Tell us what you LOVE about being a med-surg nurse!
-Read many more replies!
+Read many more - and tell us what you LOVE about being a med-surg nurse!

 With 11,500+ members strong, the Academy Medical-Surgical Nurses (AMSN) is the only specialty nursing organization dedicated to the practice of medical-surgical nursing.

-Does your AMSN chapter or institution have an upcoming event of specific interest to medical-surgical nurses?
+Does your AMSN chapter have an upcoming event?
 Post your event.